John Isaac Hawkins: Pianino

 pianino or cottage pianoforte – the "portable grand" as he then called it – which he patented in 1800.
 Thomas Jefferson bought one, of 5½ octaves, for $264.

 There had been upright grand pianos as well as upright harpsichords, the horizontal instrument being turned up on its wider end and a keyboard and action adapted to it.
-William Southwell, an Irish piano-maker, had in 1798 tried a similar experiment with a square piano, to be repeated in later years by William Frederick Collard of London; but Hawkins was the first to make a piano, or pianino, with the strings descending to the floor, the keyboard being raised.
+William Southwell, an Irish pianomaker, had in 1798 tried a similar experiment with a square piano, to be repeated in later years by William Frederick Collard of London; but Hawkins was the first to make a piano, or pianino, with the strings descending to the floor, the keyboard being raised.
 His instrument was in a complete iron frame, independent of the case; and in this frame, strengthened by a system of iron resistance rods combined with an iron upper bridge, his sound-board was entirely suspended.
 An apparatus for tuning by mechanical screws regulated the tension of the strings, which were of equal length throughout.
 The action, in metal supports, anticipated Robert Wornum's in the checking, and later ideas in a contrivance for repetition.
 This bundle of inventions was brought to London and exhibited by Hawkins himself; but the instrument was poor in tone.